Rennatts/Rennatts/README.md

 * 🧠 Experience with **state management (XState, RxJS)** and complex flows
 * 📊 Focus on **performance, user experience and scalability**
 * 🌍 Experience with international products (i18n, multi-country platforms)
+* 🤖 AI enthusiast — always exploring new developments and building AI agents for fun
 * 🇰🇷 Lived in South Korea for 4 years — 한국어 가능

 ---